Board of Directors 2020-2021

 Mr. Chartrand is a family man who enjoys a number of outdoor activities such as skiing, boating, hiking and biking.

-Erin Crowe joined the Bruyère Board of Directors in 2019 and is a member on the Audit and Resource Management Committee.
+Erin Crowe joined the Bruyère Board of Directors in 2019 and is the Vice-Chair of the Audit and Resource Management Committee.
 She is Chief Financial Officer of Martello.
 Erin has more than 20 years’ experience in senior finance roles and has a proven record for the financial leadership of growth stage businesses in a range of industries.
 She is a strategic finance leader and has successfully managed several complex financing and other transactions.
 Prior to Martello, Erin held various CFO and COO roles, including Executive VP and CFO of Senators Sports & Entertainment, the corporation behind the Ottawa Senators NHL hockey team.
 A Chartered Professional Accountant with a Fellow designation (FCPA, FCA), Erin has received many accolades: the Ottawa Women’s Business Network named her the 2009 Corporate Businesswoman of the Year and she was included in the Ottawa Business Journal’s 40 under 40 in 2010.

 Erin is passionate about giving back to her profession and community.
 On the board of the Ottawa Food Bank, Erin previously served as Board Chair and Trustee of the Children’s Hospital of Eastern Ontario, as well as Board Chair and Director for Roger Neilson House.